Crossed laser phase plates for transmission electron microscopy: Results

 Both cut-on frequencies of the LPP are decreased by decreasing the laser wavelength $\lambda_l$, resulting in significant gains in low-frequency information as shown in Figure \ref{Fig:NA_Wavelength}b.
 Benefits to the decrease of $s_2$ were summarized in the previous section.
 Increasing the signal power at very low spatial frequencies improves the contrast of large-scale ($\unsim s_1^{-1}$) features, thereby improving the interpretability of micrographs containing complex biological environments and the contrast of large macromolecular assemblies.
 This is of especially high interest in cryo-ET \cite{Mahamid2016}.

 Decreasing $\lambda_l$ requires some experimental considerations.
-The scattering loss from mirror surface roughness scales as $\lambda_l^{-2}$ \cite{Bennett1961}, while the power requirement for an LPP scales as $\lambda_l^{-1}$ (see Equation (\ref{Eq:CirculatingPowerSLPP})).
-Thus, a twofold reduction in $\lambda_l$ is expected to result in an eightfold increase in the heat load on a LPP.
-The current SLPP operates with a wavelength of \SI{1064}{\nano\meter}, at which we speculate that the heat load would be difficult to increase beyond a factor of $\unsim$5 due to the thermoelastic deformation described in the previous section.
-Thus, XLPP enables a twofold reduction in $\lambda_l$ without a substantial redesign of the LPP, owing to the twofold reduction in circulating power relative to the SLPP.

-Further decreasing $\lambda_l$ is challenging at present due to increasingly stringent demands on the cavity mirrors.
-In the Discussion, we outline the most important considerations for further improvements.
+The scattering loss from mirror surface roughness scales as $\lambda_l^{-2}$ \cite{Bennett1961}, while the power requirement for a LPP scales as $\lambda_l^{-1}$ (see Equation (\ref{Eq:CirculatingPowerSLPP})).
+Thus, a twofold reduction in $\lambda_l$ results in an eightfold increase in the heat load on a LPP and doubles the required circulating power.
+Thermoelastic deformation, which increases linearly with circulating power, is then exacerbated.
+By spreading the light over more cavity mirrors, the XLPP improves the viability of a $\lambda_l$ decrease relative to the SLPP.
+However, lower-wavelength operation places increasingly stringent demands on the cavity mirrors.
+In the Discussion, we outline the most important practical aspects deceasing $\lambda_l$.